jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 See {% include chapter-link.html slug="caged" %} for more on CAGED chord shapes.

-## Focus on intervals over scale shapes
+## Focus on intervals, not scale shapes

 Don't make any effort to memorize the shapes of scales on the fretboard.